 With that in mind, we wanted to share our favourite examples of peer-to-peer feedback.
-We highly recommend you bookmark this page, so you can scan through it anytime you need inspiration, and use our samples as handy feedback templates.
+We highly recommend you grab our free download, so you can use our samples as a handy feedback template.

 Looking for a specific type of feedback that we haven’t included?
 You can get in touch to let us know via LinkedIn.

 How to Give Peer Feedback

 Our general tips on giving effective feedback provide a perfect starting point, but there are a few extra considerations to make when giving peer feedback.

 For one reason or another, some people struggle with receiving feedback from their coworkers, and with constructive feedback in particular, a team meeting isn’t always the best forum.
 It’s important to lay the groundwork and get the timing right.
 Simply asking, “Are you open to feedback?” gives the other person control over when and how they’d like to hear your feedback.
 A digital feedback platform like the one in Frankli can be really useful too.
 People are notified when a peer has submitted feedback, but can choose to read it at a time that suits them.

 If you find giving feedback to your coworkers challenging, preparing it in advance can really help with your confidence and, ultimately, delivery.
 It can be helpful to write it out, and break it down to a few key points.
 A feedback platform like the one in Frankli allows people to submit feedback digitally, so you can really take your time to get it right.
 Our examples will help, too.